**** AS OF FEB 1st 2013, WE ARE ONLY LOOKING FOR ONE MORE APPRENTICE FOR THE FARM. ALL THE CREAMERY APPRENTICESHIPS ARE FILLED FOR THIS YEAR ****

-We are located in Williamstown, MA – a small college town in the northern Berkshires.
+We are located in Williamstown, Massachusetts – a small college town in the northern Berkshires.
 Williamstown has a great independent movie theater, the Clark Art museum, a wonderful theater festival in the summertime and several great restaurants.
 We are surrounded by preserved land with many hiking trails.
 Nearby is Mass MOCA, Tanglewood, and many lovely small towns.
-Williamstown is 3 hours from Boston and 3 1/2 hours from NYC.
+Williamstown is 3 hours from Boston and 3 1/2 hours from New York City.

-Those interested in the cheese apprenticeship must be comfortable learning the technical aspects of cheese making, including some chemistry.
-Must be very meticulous, detail oriented, and experienced in sanitary food preparation/handling.
+Those interested in the creamery apprenticeship must be comfortable learning the technical aspects of cheese making, including some chemistry.
+Applicants should be very meticulous and detail oriented.
 Cleanliness is key.
+Work includes making cheese, affinage, and creamery maintenance.
 Work in the creamery is fun and rewarding and also requires long hours on your feet washing dishes and caring for the aging cheese.
-Work includes making cheese, affinage, and creamery maintenance.

 Farm Apprenticeship

-CRAFT (Collaborative Regional Alliance for Farmer Training): Cricket Creek Farm will be participating in the CRAFT program for the first time in 2013.
+CRAFT (Collaborative Regional Alliance for Farmer Training): Cricket Creek Farm participates in the CRAFT program.
 This means that our apprentices will have the opportunity to visit many other small farms during their time here and connect with the apprentice community in this region.
-We are thrilled to be part of this group and offer this exciting opportunity to apprentices starting in 2013.
+We are thrilled to be part of this group and offer this exciting opportunity to apprentices.
 To find out more about the CRAFT program, check out the CRAFT website.

 Compensation: We provide housing, a stipend, and some food.
 Apprentices will share the farm house with the other apprentices, located on the farm.
 The house has wireless internet, heat, two bathrooms, and a fully-equipped kitchen.
-We also provide a stipend starting at $500/month.
-Amount of stipend depends on experience and length of commitment.
-Raw milk is free and available to all Cricket Creek staff and apprentices.
-All staff and apprentices have access to pulled baked goods, freezer burned meat, and receive a 20% discount on all items in our farm store.
+Each apprentice will have their own room.
+We also provide a stipend starting at $500/month, that can increase up to $1,000/month over the course of the year.
+Raw milk and cheese is free and available to all Cricket Creek staff and apprentices.
+Staff and apprentices receive a 20% discount on all items in our farm store.

 Communication: Communication is of paramount importance here.
 We strive to create a work environment that is comfortable, open, clear, and honest for everyone.
-Every week we have a staff meeting, during which everyone sits down together to review the week and any upcoming news.
-During this meeting everyone shares personal highlights and difficulties of the previous week.
-It is also an opportunity to openly discuss any farm happenings, and for collaborative decision making.
+Every week we have a staff meeting, during which we review the week and upcoming schedule.
+Everyone also shares personal highlights and difficulties of the previous week and we take time to discuss a financial aspect of the business.

 On an individual basis, we have regular scheduled check-ins with apprentices to give and receive feedback.
-The check-ins take place every couple of months, and are an important space for bringing up any issues in a formal and intimate setting.
+Though managers are always available to discuss any issues or challenges.
+The check-ins take place quarterly.

-Farm upkeep: While not directly related to raising livestock, making cheese, or marketing, we all share the responsibility of farm upkeep.
+Farm upkeep: While not directly related to raising livestock or making cheese, we all share the responsibility of farm upkeep.
 Apprentices who come here for a year are expected to take part in this in both a structured and unstructured capacity.
 Everyone has regularly scheduled tasks which include sweeping, mopping, dusting, restocking the farm store, taking out the trash, etc.

-Work Schedule and days off: All apprentices work six days per week, as do the farm managers.
-Everyone’s day off is different, and you should not expect a Saturday or Sunday as your day off.
-It is likely that your day off will be a day Monday-Friday.
+Work Schedule and days off: All apprentices work 5-6 days per week.
 Work days vary from 8-12 hours, depending on the day of the week and the time of year.
-The average work week is 55-65 hours.
+The average work week is 50-65 hours.
 Apprentices should come with the confidence that this schedule will work for them.

 If you have any doubts about your ability or enthusiasm for working long days, this position is not for you.
-The people who fit in best here are those who enjoy a long day of work, who find farm tasks to occupy any down time, and who are highly self-directed and motivated.
+The people who enjoy and get the most out of their apprenticeship are those who enjoy a long day of work, who find tasks to occupy any down time, and who are highly self-directed and motivated.
+Taking a proactive role in your learning experience is critical — if you are curious and like asking questions you will learn so much, you may not want to leave after just one year!

 Daily Structure: The day begins at a different time for each person, depending on their work for that day.
 Morning milking is at 6:30am, and therefore whoever is milking in the morning should start sometime between 5:30 and 6am, depending on how long they need to set up, bring the cows in, etc.

-Meals and Breaks: Meals are not scheduled at a particular time, and are not shared in any formal sense.
-Everyone except for the morning milker is expected to eat breakfast before starting their work day (between 7 and 7:30am).
+Meals and Breaks: Meals are not scheduled at a particular time, and are not shared in any formal sense, with the exception of Monday group lunch.
+Everyone except for the morning milker is expected to eat breakfast before starting their work day.

 Visitor Policy: Visitors are welcome at Cricket Creek Farm.
 Visitors are encouraged to work with the apprentices to see what life and work on the farm is like.
 Any apprentice who is planning to host a visitor overnight must obtain explicit verbal approval from all the other house mates.
 Please check with all house mates each time an overnight visitor is planned; never assume that everyone is okay with it.
 Visitors are welcome to stay for up to two nights on the farm.
-If an apprentice would like to host a visitor for more than two nights, they must ask Topher for explicit permission and understand that the visitor will be expected to contribute to the farm by lending a hand and working in a helpful and productive capacity.
+If an apprentice would like to host a visitor for more than two nights, they must ask for explicit permission and understand that the visitor will be expected to lend a hand and work in a helpful and productive capacity.
 Long-term guests are not permitted.

-Application process and timeline: We start the search for new apprentices in October, and positions are filled on a rolling basis.
+Application process and timeline: Positions are filled on a rolling basis.
 We highly encourage a visit from any serious applicant.
 We do have space available to house an applicant overnight, and a 2-day visit is ideal.
 Working and spending some time together will help let us determine whether you will be a good fit for the farm, and will help give you a better sense of us.

-If you are interested in applying for an apprenticeship here, the first step is to answer the questions below and send us the responses along with a current resume.
+If you are interested in applying for an apprenticeship here, the first step is to answer the questions below and send us the responses along with a current resume to info@cricketcreekfarm.com.
 Based on the responses, we will contact you to set up a phone interview and potentially a visit.

 The more information you provide, the better.
 This will help us determine if you would be a good fit for the farm.